openebs-archive/api/design/cstor/v1/pool_expansion_by_expanding_disk.md

 ### Non-Goals

-- If user dedicated the first part of partitioned disk for cStor and second part for third-party then pool expansion can't be performed.
+- If user dedicated the first part of partitioned disk for cStor and second part for third-party then pool expansion can't be performed   automatically untill and unless user extend the first partition.

 ## Proposal